S-Marais/OpenGLBaseProject/README.md

 The generated binaries for this project and its dependencies are all packed in a `bin` folder.
 That includes third party libraries like `glfw` and `glew`.
 For instance with CLion the folder is in `cmake-build-debug` or `cmake-build-release`.

-All third party libraries are compiled as shared libraries.K
+All third party libraries are compiled as shared libraries.

 Happy coding!